pawlowskipawel/kaggle_patent_phrase_matching/README.md

-This is my baseline solution for the competition.
+This is my baseline solution for the U.S. Patent Phrase to Phrase Matching competition. https://www.kaggle.com/competitions/us-patent-phrase-to-phrase-matching/

 The rest of the code will be written in private repository and publicly available after the competition.

 ```python crossvalidation_train.py -C dummy_config```